 - 1 teaspoon granulated sugar

-- 3 tablespoons soy sauce, or to taste (or substitute tamari for gluten-free)
+- 3 tablespoons soy sauce or to taste (or substitute tamari for gluten-free)

-- 1 tablespoon Sriracha sauce, or to taste
+- 1 tablespoon store-bought or homemade Sriracha sauce or to taste

 - 2 large eggs

 - White or black pepper for garnish

 - In a saucepan over medium-high heat, warm the vegetable oil.
 Add the garlic, ginger, scallions, and pork and cook, stirring occasionally to break up the pork, for about 1 minute.
 Don’t worry about cooking the pork through.